expo/examples/with-typescript/README.md

 ### Adding TypeScript to existing projects

 - Create a blank TypeScript config: `touch tsconfig.json`
-- Run `npx expo start` to automatically configure TypeScript
+- Run `yarn start` or `npm run start` to automatically configure TypeScript
 - Rename files to TypeScript, `.tsx` for React components and `.ts` for plain typescript files

 > 💡 You can disable the TypeScript setup in Expo CLI with the environment variable `EXPO_NO_TYPESCRIPT_SETUP=1 expo start`